Warning messageThis content is filtered. APPPAH membership is required for full access to journal articles.

 Logan, B. (1991).
 Infant outcomes of a prenatal stimulation project.
 Pre- and Perinatal Psychology Journal 6, 7-31.

-Moore, M., and Meltzoff, A. (1978).
-Object permanence, imitation, and language development in infancy: Toward a Neo-Piagetian perspective on communicative and cognitive development.
-In F. Minifie, and L. Lloyd, (Eds.).
-Communicative and Cognitive Abilities' Early Behavioral Assessment.
-University Park Press, Baltimore.
+Meltzoff, A. N. & Moore, M. (1978).
+Object permanence, imitation, and language development in infancy: toward a Neo-Piagetian perspective on communicative and cognitive development.

 Sakabe, N., et al. (1969).
 Human fetal evoked response to acoustic stimulation.
 Acta Otolaryngologica Supp.
 252.